David DePape trial: Opening statements lay out right-wing conspiracy theories defense says fueled Paul Pelosi attack

 "At the end of this trial, you will know that the reason he acted had nothing to do with Nancy Pelosi [and her] official duties as a member of Congress," said Linker.
 "The reason, the why of all of this, had everything to do with the ruling class engaged in corruption.
 The media spreading lies and protecting children.
 [DePape] went to the Pelosi home to effectuate his plan as bizarre, misguided and unthoughtful as it was."

-Before Linker's statements, prosecutors began their opening statements by laying out some of the video and photographic evidence of the hammer attack on Paul Pelosi.
+Before Linker's statements, prosecutors began their opening statements by laying out some of the video and photographic evidence of the hammer attack on Paul Pelosi, including a graphic image of his head injuries as he lay in a pool of blood on the floor.
 Federal prosecutor Laura Vartain Horn said the government would prove beyond a reasonable doubt that DePape intended to kidnap and hold Nancy Pelosi hostage and attacked Paul Pelosi after warning him "you stop me from going after evil, you will take the punishment instead."

 Jurors for the federal trial were sworn in Monday.
 If convicted DePape could face life in prison.